 This course introduces students to the core principles and practices of disaster preparedness and emergency planning in response to all types of hazards, threats, catastrophes, disasters and public health issues.
 Students will analyze the four components of Emergency Management: Mitigation, Disaster Preparedness, Response, and Recovery.
 PREREQUISITE: PBH 180.
 Mode of delivery: face-to-face, web-based.
 3 lecture hours.
-Fall and Summer semesters.
+Winter and Summer terms.